SCyberbrin/telnet_scp_wiki_scraper/README.md

 - [x] Add Cooldown system for users.
 - [x] Optimize the code for TelnetIO.
 - [x] Rewrite the Telnet functions to a class
-- [ ] Send Error message when the source size is not responding.
+- [ ] Send Error message when the source side is not responding.
+(Forgot what i meant)
-- [ ] add "\r" on every newline
+- [x] add "\r" on every newline
 - [x] Rewrite the Telnet functions to a class